mattermost/mattermost-handbook/contributors/join-us/localization.md

 To add a new WIP language:

 1. Go to [https://translate.mattermost.com/projects/i18n-wip](https://translate.mattermost.com/projects/i18n-wip).
-2. Select a component on the resulting page, then select **Tools &gt; Start new translation**.
+2. Select a component on the resulting page, then select **Tools > Start new translation**.
 3. Select the languages you want to add, then **Start new translation**.
 4. Repeat step 2 for every component within the [https://translate.mattermost.com/projects/i18n-wip](https://translate.mattermost.com/projects/i18n-wip) project.